 Tropaeolum incisum is native to the dry slopes of the Andes in Argentina.
 The photo below was taken by Jane McGary.

 Tropaeolum pentaphyllum Climbing species produces masses of pink flowers, tipped with green, followed by dark purple fruit.
 It is commonly called 'Ladies legs', the flowers resembling pink legs with green shoes.
+The name pentaphyllum means 'five-leaved'.
 Photos 1 and 2 by Bill Dijk.
 Photo 3 of seed by David Pilling.